What to Wear to Oktoberfest in Munich in 2025

 Where to Buy (or Rent) Lederhosen?

-Lederhosen are also quite easy to find on Amazon or Etsy.
-But keep in mind that the price point for Lederhosen tends to be a bit higher, especially if it’s made of authentic leather.
+Lederhosen are also quite easy to find on Amazon or Etsy but you do need to check their authenticity.
+Keep in mind that the price point for Lederhosen tends to be a bit higher than regular shorts or pants, especially if it’s made of authentic leather.

 These Lederhosen from Amazon are around $80 to $100 (though the price can fluctuate).
 Check out this pair of Lederhosen, this pair of Lederhosen, and this pair of Lederhosen.